Bats are members of the order Chiroptera and are the only mammals that can fly.

 Vampire, pipistrelle, and noctule bats have numerous mating partners, while the little Mexican free-tailed and brown bats are promiscuous.

-Some monogamous bats include the yellow winged bat and the spectral.
-In temperate regions, bats do mate in early autumn and late summer, while tropical bats mate in the dry season.
+Some monogamous bats include the yellow-winged bat and the spectral.
+In temperate regions, bats mate in early autumn and late summer, while tropical bats mate in the dry season.
 After copulation, males leave a vaginal plug behind.

-Other bat species have delayed implantation, which implies that the eggs stay free in the female’s reproductive tract where birthing is delayed until they find favorable conditions to care for the baby bats.
+Other bat species have delayed implantation, which implies that the eggs stay free in the female’s reproductive tract, where birthing is delayed until favorable conditions are found for the care of baby bats.

 Conservation

 Bats are hunted or eaten for food in countries across Africa, Asia, and the Pacific.
-Bats are also threatened with pressure damage that is caused by wind turbines.
+Bats are also threatened by pressure damage caused by wind turbines.

-Active organizations like Bat Conservation International create awareness on the ecological importance of bats and the threats they face.
+Active organizations like Bat Conservation International create awareness of the ecological importance of bats and the threats they face.

-In the United Kingdom, all bats species are protected by the Wildlife and Countryside Acts, meaning harming any bat is a punishable offense.
-To safeguard all bats from being eaten or hunted, the Wildlife Protection Ordinance 1998 was implemented in Sarawak, Malaysia.
+In the United Kingdom, all bat species are protected by the Wildlife and Countryside Acts, meaning harming any bat is a punishable offense.
+The Wildlife Protection Ordinance 1998 was implemented in Sarawak, Malaysia, to safeguard all bats from being eaten or hunted.

 Frequently Asked Questions